 Participant: Grant Date: Target Number of Units: Maximum Number of Units: , which is 200% of the Target Number of Units, subject to adjustment as provided by the Award Agreement.
-The Company fiscal year beginning [INSERT DATE A] and ending [INSERT DATE B], subject to Section 9.1 First Measurement Period: of the Award Agreement.
+First Measurement Period: The Company fiscal year beginning [INSERT DATE A] and ending [INSERT DATE B], subject to Section 9.1 of the Award Agreement.
 Second Measurement Period: The two Company fiscal years beginning [INSERT DATE A] and ending [INSERT DATE C], subject to Section 9.1 of the Award Agreement.
 Third Measurement Period: The three Company fiscal years beginning [INSERT DATE A] and ending [INSERT DATE D], subject to Section 9.1 of the Award Agreement.
 Performance Period: The period beginning on the first day of the First Measurement Period and ending on the last day of the Third Measurement Period, subject to Section 9.1 of the Award Agreement.
 Performance Criteria: The difference, measured in percentage points, for the applicable Measurement Period between the Company Total Stockholder Return and the Benchmark Index Total Return, both determined in accordance with Section 2 of the Award Agreement.
 Benchmark Index: Philadelphia Semiconductor Sector Total Return Index (NASDAQ OMX: XSOX).

-Relative Return Factor: For each Measurement Period, a percentage (rounded to the nearest 1/100th of 1% and not greater than 200% or less than 0%) equal to the sum of 100% plus the product of (a) the difference equal to (i) the Company Total Stockholder Return minus (ii) the Benchmark Index Total Return multiplied by either (b) 2 if such difference is positive, 3 if such difference is negative, or 0 if the difference is 0, as illustrated by Appendix A. Notwithstanding the foregoing, in no event shall the Relative Return Factor exceed 100% with respect to either the First Measurement Period or the Second Measurement Period or with respect to any Measurement Period in which the Company Total Stockholder Return is a negative number.
-First Measurement Period The number of First Measurement Period Earned Units, if any (not to exceed the one-third of the Target Earned Units: Number of Units), shall equal the product of (i) one-third of the Target Number of Units and (ii) the Relative Return Factor determined for the First Measurement Period, as illustrated by Appendix A. Second Measurement Period The number of Second Measurement Period Earned Units, if any (not to exceed the one-third of the Target Earned Units: Number of Units), shall equal the product of (i) one-third of the Target Number of Units and (ii) the Relative Return Factor determined for the Second Measurement Period, as illustrated by Appendix A. Third Measurement Period The number of Third Measurement Period Earned Units, if any (not to exceed Maximum Number of Units), Earned Units: shall equal the product of (i) the Target Number of Units and (ii) the Relative Return Factor determined for the Third Measurement Period, as illustrated by Appendix A. Earned Units: The total number of Earned Units, if any (not to exceed the Maximum Number of Units) for the Performance Period, are determined following completion of the Performance Period and shall equal the sum of (i) the First Measurement Period Earned Units plus (ii) the Second Measurement Period Earned Units plus (iii) the excess, if any. of the Third Measurement Period Earned Units over the sum of the First Measurement Period Earned Units and the Second Measurement Period Earned Units.
+Relative Return Factor:

+For each Measurement Period, a percentage (rounded to the nearest 1/100th of 1% and not greater than 200% or less than 0%) equal to the sum of 100% plus the product of (a) the difference equal to (i) the Company Total Stockholder Return minus (ii) the Benchmark Index Total Return multiplied by either (b) 2 if such difference is positive, 3 if such difference is negative, or 0 if the difference is 0, as illustrated by Appendix A. Notwithstanding the foregoing, in no event shall the Relative Return Factor exceed 100% with respect to either the First Measurement Period or the Second Measurement Period or with respect to any Measurement Period in which the Company Total Stockholder Return is a negative number.

+First Measurement Period Earned Units:

+The number of First Measurement Period Earned Units, if any (not to exceed the one-third of the Target Number of Units), shall equal the product of (i) one-third of the Target Number of Units and (ii) the Relative Return Factor determined for the First Measurement Period, as illustrated by Appendix A.